Scienza/SitoAndreaIdini/content/projects/tools/work_tools.md

 This is the domain of [floating point arithmetic](https://en.wikipedia.org/wiki/Floating-point_arithmetic).
 That is, the discretization of real numbers carries an error of precision and subtleties in the calculation that you should dominate.

-You can find more in an introductory book on computer science, or in more advanced books such as: _"Numerical Methods for scientist and engineers"_, Hamming, and_"The Art of Programming"_, Knuth, especially Chapter 4 of volume 2.
+You can find more in an introductory book on computer science, or in more advanced books such as: _"Numerical Methods for scientist and engineers"_, Hamming; _"The Art of Programming"_, Knuth, especially Chapter 4 of volume 2.

 ### Library use